 Thunder was a standout player at High Point University (N.C.), where he led the Panthers in field goal percentage as a senior and was third on the team in rebounding and blocks.
 Sporting a 44-inch vertical leap – he could already dunk when he was in the sixth grade – the muscular Law finished his career second on High Point’s all-time rebounding list.

 He became a larger figure on the Globetrotters’ radar when he competed in the 2013 college slam dunk championship by beating out 15 other athletes to become the annual Dark Horse Dunker.
 He was selected by the Globetrotters in their seventh annual player draft in June 2013, beginning his journey to becoming a Globetrotter.

-Since joining the team, Thunder has graced TV screens across the country with appearances on popular shows like NBCs “The Tonight Staring Jimmy Fallon,” “Rachel Ray,” Nickelodeon’s “Mutt & Stuff” and ESPN “SportsCenter.”
+Since joining the team, Thunder has joined the team’s list of players who have visited all 50 states across the United States.
+The Globetrotters’ star has also graced TV screens across the country with appearances on popular shows like NBCs “The Tonight Staring Jimmy Fallon,” “Rachel Ray,” Nickelodeon’s “Mutt & Stuff” and ESPN “SportsCenter.”